Ethical Investment and Banking

 • People & Planet will look for the policy on the university website.
 A statement on the website about the university’s investment approach is not sufficient.
 If there is no policy, no points will be awarded.

-• If no policy is found, the marker will move on to the Ethical Banking question as points cannot be scored on the rest of the Ethical Investment section without an Ethical Investment Policy.
+• If no policy is found, the marker will move on to the Ethical Banking question as points cannot be scored on the rest of the Ethical Investment Policy section without an Ethical Investment Policy.

 • Senior level sign off needs to be explicit within the policy itself for marks to be gained.
 ‘Senior level sign off’ includes either sign off by a university committee, or a named individual at the senior level.